onyeka-hub/ebs-volume-mount-in-amazon-eks/README.md

     "oidc.eks.region-code.amazonaws.com/id/EXAMPLED539D4633E53DE1B71EXAMPLE:aud": "sts.amazonaws.com"
     ```

-    Add a comma to the end of the previous line, and then add the following line after the previous line.
+    Add a comma to the end of the line, and then add the below line after it.
 Replace **region-code** with the AWS Region that your cluster is in.
 Replace **EXAMPLED539D4633E53DE1B71EXAMPLE** with your cluster's OIDC provider ID.

     ```
     "oidc.eks.region-code.amazonaws.com/id/EXAMPLED539D4633E53DE1B71EXAMPLE:sub": "system:serviceaccount:kube-system:ebs-csi-controller-sa"